-The way we dreamed our neighbouring worlds - the range of what seemed possible, in fiction, science and art.
-The solar system that might have been.
-Both now and in the primordial past.
+The ways we dreamed our neighbouring worlds - the range of what seemed possible, in fiction, science and art.
+The solar system that might have been, in its alternative sweep from the primordial past to the far future.

 ...plus variously imagined trans-Plutonian planets and reefs of space extending to the outermost reaches of the Sun's gravitational field.
 And of course, possible visits to, and life on, the Sun itself.